Table of Contents

 Threat to Sovereignty: An alliance with NATO might ask for the establishment of NATO bases on India’s territory and it may even be considered an infringement of our sovereignty.

-Conflict within NATO: NATO members have often found divided on how to share the military burden.
+Conflict within NATO: NATO members have often been divided on how to share the military burden.
 Further, NATO members have also been found to disagree on policies related to Russia, the Middle East, and China.

 NATO Relevance in Contemporary Times